The twisted mean square and critical zeros of Dirichlet $L$-functions: The error terms

-We come to $S_1$ at first.
-Group together $u_3$ and the larger of $u_1$ and $u_2$ in \eqref{4.49} into a variable $b$ and naming the other variable $a$.
+We come to $S_1$ first.
+We group together $u_3$ and the larger of $u_1$ and $u_2$ in \eqref{4.49} into a variable $b$ and name the other variable $a$.
 Then due to the separability of $r^*$ we split $S_1$ into $\ll_{\epsilon}y^\epsilon$ sums of the shape